/ The ClaimCompass Blog

 When your flight is delayed, the airline must enforce your “right to care”.

-In a nutshell, the right to care means that the airline must provide you with meals and refreshments, as well as accommodation, where applicable.
+In a nutshell, the right to care means that the airline must provide you with meals (or meal vouchers) and refreshments, as well as wi-fi access, and accommodation, where applicable, at no additional cost.

 If your flight is delayed by 2 hours or more, then the carrier must provide you with meals and refreshments or a voucher, which you may use at a restaurant at the airport or in the vicinity of the airport.

-If your flight is delayed, causing you to spend the night at your point of origin, then the carrier must cover your accommodation costs as well as any other costs related to the transfer from and to the airport.
+In cases of significant delay (if your flight is delayed by 6 hours or more), causing you to spend the night at your point of origin, then the carrier must cover your accommodation costs as well as any other costs related to the transfer from and to the airport.

-Although airlines have agreements with certain hotel chains, it is not uncommon for them to run out of rooms to accommodate all of the passengers, so try to be among the first to ask whether there’s arranged accommodation.
-If there isn’t, inquire what is the accommodation refund policy of the airline, so you can claim your expenses later.
+Although airlines have agreements with certain hotel chains, it is not uncommon for them to run out of rooms to accommodate all of the passengers, so try to be among the first at the kiosk to ask whether there’s arranged accommodation.
+If there isn’t, or there’s a shortage of rooms, inquire what is the accommodation refund policy of the airline, so you can claim your expenses later.

 Keep in mind that the right to care is not a substitute and does not conflict with the right to compensation, which we previously mentioned.